There’s a particular kind of relief that comes from finding the right person for the job.

 Wedding planning is not meant to be a solo act.
 Whether your vision is grandiose or simple, even one other person joining the process changes everything.
-Family, friends, community — these are the people who make life rich.
-Your wedding is no different.
+Family, friends, artisans, businesses — these are the people who will help bring your vision to life.
+Some will be there because they love you.
+Others because they love what they do.
+Either way, who you choose matters.

 The cost range for any wedding service is vast.
 One photographer might charge $800.
 Another might charge $15,000.
 Is one a bad choice?
 No. They’re different — in experience, in style, in what’s included, in where they work, in the demand for what they offer.